AldCristobal/AldCristobal.github.io/exer4/README.md

 1.  *added addAccount() and generateUniqueID()* - implementation of the program specifications
 2.  *updated exer4 README and documentation*
-3.  *added inline documentation in index.js and test.js*
+3.  *added inline documentation in index.js and test.js, and added more valid test cases*

 ## References
  - https://www.npmjs.com/package/validator - validator module